kalliste/seL4-c89/C89-PROJECT.md

 subscripting the temporary compound literals returned by the LAPIC register constructors when sending IPIs.
-Reworking those helpers to materialise the register values in named temporaries clears the pedantic errors and lets the strict build progress into `arch/x86/machine/breakpoint.c`, which now fails the build as an empty translation unit under `-Werror=pedantic`.
+Reworking those helpers to materialise the register values in named temporaries clears the pedantic errors and lets the strict build progress into `arch/x86/machine/breakpoint.c`.
+Providing a benign typedef when the hardware debug API is disabled keeps that translation unit non-empty, so the pedantic build now advances to `arch/x86/machine/capdl.c`, where the generated wrapper fails for the same reason.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86